SAP-archive/cloud-connectivityproxy/README.md

 1. Download the Connectivity Proxy from github and build it in your local environment.
 The github project is prepared for Maven builds, and a "mvn install" generates a WAR file containing the proxy servlet in the projects "/target" folder.
-   The servlet-path for the proxy servlet specified in the project is "/proxy".
-If you like to change this path, go into the "src/main/webapp/WEB-INF" folder of the project and change the url-pattern for the "ConnectivityProxy".
+   The servlet-path for the proxy servlet specified in the project is "/proxy/yourDestinationName1".
+If you like to change this path, go into the
+   "src/main/webapp/WEB-INF" folder of the project and change the url-pattern for the "ConnectivityProxy".
+   The servlet mapping <url-pattern> should be edited by the user with the destination/s which the application will use.
+   Initially specified destination name  is not valid i.e. <url-pattern>/proxy/yourDestinationName1</url-pattern>

 2. Deploy the WAR file containing the Connectivity Proxy in the SAP HANA Cloud application where you want to use it.
    See https://help.hana.ondemand.com/help/frameset.htm?030863cd5d0d4dd3b742957970f8eec9.html for more details on how to deploy multiple WAR files for a single application.
-After deployment, you are able to call the proxy servlet via "/<application-name>/proxy".
+After deployment, you are able to call the proxy servlet via "/<application-name>/proxy/yourDestinationName".

 Option B: Copy the ProxyServlet into your Web application project